JosepMariaVila/Odds-or-Evens-Hook-Xahau-Testnet/README.md

 You can try this hook just sending 1 XAH to the following account on TESTNET and wait until somebody else sends 1 XAH to it and see who wins (or you can just create a second account on testnet and send yourself 1 XAH from this different account and see who wins):

 - Testnet hook account:   r9uM7PHEYvMqBQsuFzAany9xucXfrQsLDr

+- The hook on the testnet explorer: https://xahau-testnet.xrplwin.com/account/r9uM7PHEYvMqBQsuFzAany9xucXfrQsLDr

 ## Credits